With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 Upon hearing Robinson’s account of hiring his own pursuer, Gural laughed.
 “I’ve never heard that story,” he said, adding that you have to be “tricky” to catch a cheater.
 Cote declined to be interviewed.

-One key target, Tygart said, was the product of the Jockey Club’s relationship with the USADA.
+One key target, Tygart said, was the product of the Jockey Club’s relationship with USADA.
 In 2014, the agency received a tip that veterinarian Seth Fishman had provided the PED epogen to a South Florida cycling team, in addition to racehorse trainers.
-USADA handed over the information to 5 Stones, Tyygart said, and the Fishman investigation widened into a network of top trainers and vets suspected of distributing and administering PEDs up the Eastern Seaboard, into Kentucky and Ohio and even to the United Arab Emirates.
+USADA handed over the information to 5 Stones, Tygart said, and the Fishman investigation widened into a network of top trainers and vets suspected of distributing and administering PEDs up the Eastern Seaboard, into Kentucky and Ohio and even to the United Arab Emirates.
 Fishman was indicted last year; his attorney, Andrew Feldman, declined to comment.

-Even as the investigation stretched for years, Jockey Club leaders said the only updates they received about its progress were bills and periodic requests for expensive items like data-analyzing software.
+Even as the investigation stretched for years, Jockey Club leaders said the only updates they received about its progress were bills and periodic requests for expensive items such as data-analyzing software.
 According to James Gagliano, the Jockey Club’s president, the costs for the investigation were as high as nearly $2 million in one year.
 Gural said his own expenses were close to $1 million.

-Janney said none of the Jockey Club board members objected to the plan, with the only agitation stemming from impatience at the pace of the investigation. “'Nobody’s been indicted yet,'” Janney remembered them saying.
+Janney said none of the Jockey Club board members objected to the plan, with the only agitation stemming from impatience at the pace of the investigation. “ ‘Nobody’s been indicted yet,’ ” Janney remembered them saying.
 “You know: ‘What’s happening?
-Are we going to get our money’s worth?’ "
+Are we going to get our money’s worth?’”

-But when it was time, 5 Stones Intelligence was well placed to turn their investigation into federal indictments.
+But when it was time, 5 Stones Intelligence was well placed to turn the investigation into federal indictments.
 Not only is it staffed with former federal agents, but the private company has in recent years been awarded millions of dollars worth of business with the Department of Justice and other U.S. agencies, according to a federal contracting database.

 Those connections are helpful, Tygart said, because to the DOJ, doping in sport — particularly a sport in which illicit drugs are typically not controlled substances and the athletes aren’t human — is “very, very low, if not the lowest, on the priorities list.”
-So the goal is to package what you have on your targets as enticingly as possible, said Tygart: “We call it the Tiffany’s box.”
+So the goal is to package what you have on your targets as enticingly as possible, Tygart said: “We call it the Tiffany’s box.”

 Gural put it more bluntly: “Look, if you’re just retired from the FBI and your friends are still there and you need a favor...”
 He added: “And then we got lucky because there was a big scandal in California where horses were dying.”

 He was referring to 37 track deaths suffered in the 2019 racing year by thoroughbreds at Santa Anita Park in Southern California.
 The deaths attracted national headlines and sparked multiple official investigations, which found no criminal wrongdoing by trainers or track operators.
-But Gural believed drugs were partly at fault, and that the uproar over the deaths contributed to the federal interest in 5 Stones’ findings.
-The U.S. Attorney’s Office for the Southern District of New York, where the cases are being prosecuted, did not respond to a message seeking comment.
+But Gural believed drugs were partly at fault and that the uproar over the deaths contributed to the federal interest in 5 Stones’ findings.
+The U.S. attorney’s office for the Southern District of New York, where the cases are being prosecuted, did not respond to a message seeking comment.
+The FBI did not have a comment at the time of publication of this story.

 When the indictments were finally unsealed, they depicted a grisly cost of doping.
-In one wiretapped conversation, horsemen joked about Allard’s standardbreds, which prosecutors claimed died in anguish after being administered misbranded and adulterated drugs.
+In one wiretapped conversation, horsemen joked about Allard’s Standardbreds, which prosecutors claimed died in anguish after being administered misbranded and adulterated drugs.
 “What’s going on with the Allard death camp?” asked indicted trainer Ross Cohen, prompting laughter from a veterinarian.

 Another indictment detailed the doomed saga of a horse named X Y Jet, which top trainer Jorge Navarro allegedly coaxed to big-money victories through the regular administration of PEDs, including a blood-builder they referred to as “monkey.”
 In January 2020, the year after X Y Jet won $1.5 million in a Dubai race, it dropped dead of a heart attack.
 “You know how many f---ing horses he f---ing killed and broke down that I made disappear?” an assistant trainer remarked during a wiretapped call, referring to Navarro.

-Navarro’s horses earned roughly $35 million in the last decade.
+Navarro’s horses earned roughly $35 million in the past decade.
 Indicted trainer Jason Servis, whose horse Maximum Security finished first in the 2019 Kentucky Derby but was disqualified for interference, trained a stable that won more than $11 million that year.
 The defense attorney for Cohen declined to be interviewed; the attorneys for Navarro and Servis did not respond to messages seeking comment.

-As high profile as some of the trainers were, indicted with them were far more obscure figures like Robinson, the horseman who walked into his own federal sting.
-Robinson was charged with using websites, like HorsePreRace.com and HorseGold.com, to sell equine performance-enhancing drugs billed as “bloodbuilders,” “pain shots,” “joint blocks,” “red acid,” and “Liquid Viagra,” without listing their true ingredients on the label.
+As high profile as some of the trainers were, indicted with them were far more obscure figures such as Robinson, the horseman who walked into his own federal sting.
+Robinson was charged with using websites, such as HorsePreRace.com and HorseGold.com, to sell equine performance-enhancing drugs billed as “bloodbuilders,” “pain shots,” “joint blocks,” “red acid,” and “Liquid Viagra,” without listing their true ingredients on the label.

 In an interview, Robinson laughed at the idea that he was a major player in a doping conspiracy.
 “It was for marketing, honestly,” Robinson said of the names he gave his substances. “‘Blast Off Red’ sounds a whole hell of a lot better than B-12 and some other B vitamins.”
-He claimed he never sold anything that could hurt a horse, but acknowledged the feds wouldn’t agree: “They think that everything is dangerous to a horse.”
+He claimed he never sold anything that could hurt a horse but acknowledged the feds wouldn’t agree: “They think that everything is dangerous to a horse.”

 The charges against Robinson, like every other defendant in the indictments, relied on federal laws put on the books in 1938 that address “misbranded” substances, including those that aren’t otherwise illegal.
 Attorneys representing or allied with the defendants said that it was an overzealous application of vague statutes.
 “A lot of those people are not guilty of anything that you couldn’t find in any barn,” said Joseph Faraldo, a New York lawyer and chairman of the U.S. Trotting Association, harness racing’s version of the Jockey Club.